 My son Jason, was one when I started my business.
 I finished my commercial pilot’s ratings when I was 5 months pregnant and suddenly single.
 I knew I’d have to get creative to find a way to keep my son at home with me and knew aviation was not going to be a way to stay close to home.

 I had an epiphany that was a few months in the making.
 YES, you can arrive at an epiphany through work.
 I sat down at my dining room table twice a week after my son fell asleep and journaled what I wanted my story to look like.
 I wanted a business that I could do from home while my son was with me.
 Something that I could travel all over the world and do.
-I wanted to employ and inspire woman to invest in themselves and honor motherhood in whatever way felt right for their families.
+I wanted to employ and inspire women to invest in themselves and honor motherhood in whatever way felt right for their families.

 I wanted to show others that you can reinvent yourself and start anew with a little incentive called necessity.
 I had no choice, I had to get creative and realized that making something isn’t as hard as it seems.
 I’d never done anything artistic other than writing but I noted that all the things that are made for example in China were done so not by people who automatically considered themselves creative, but it was a technical sort of ability.
 I just had to come up with something to make!